-Eligibility criteria
+15.2 Eligibility criteria

 Participants aged 4 years and over may only give a fasting blood sample.
 Participants aged less than 4 years may give a non-fasting sample.
-Most diabetics can provide fasting blood samples, but there are some precautions to take into account, as outlined below.
-CAPI will take you through the relevant questions.
-When in CAPI you can press the F9 key for more information.

 Obtaining blood samples from diabetics:

 Most diabetics can provide fasting blood samples, but there are some precautions to take into account, as outlined below.
 CAPI will take you through the relevant questions.
 The preference is to obtain a fasting sample, if possible.
 You will provide reassurance about this, but if the participant remains anxious a non-fasting sample can be taken.